-Audit committee diligence, as proxied by the number of audit committee meetings, has been documented in prior studies as being associated with several positive financial reporting outcomes.
-Menon and Williams (1994) investigate whether voluntarily formed audit committees are relied upon for monitoring as indicated by the number of audit committee meetings held and audit committee composition.
+Audit Committee Diligence and Positive Financial Reporting Outcomes are relied upon for monitoring as indicated by the number of audit committee meetings held and audit committee composition.
 They find that many audit committees either meet once or not at all and that as the proportion of outside directors increases, the probability of the audit committee meeting more also increases.
 McMullen and Raghunandan (1996) use a sample of firms with and without financial reporting issues (SEC enforcement actions and restatements of earnings) to examine differences in audit committee composition and meeting habits of such firms in an effort to discover clues about audit committee effectiveness.
 They find that the audit committee of firms with a financial reporting issue is less likely to meet regularly, be comprised solely of outside directors, or have a certified public accountant as a director.
 Scarbrough, Rama, and Raghunandan (1998) use a sample of Canadian manufacturing firms to investigate the association between audit committee composition and communication with the internal audit function.
 They find that frequent meetings of the audit committee with the internal audit chief are more likely when the audit committee is comprised solely of independent directors.
 Beasley, Carcello, and Hermanson (1999) provide a comprehensive analysis of incidences of fraudulent financial reporting since the report issued by the Treadway Commission in 1987.
 With a threefold objective of (1) identifying SEC alleged incidences of fraudulent financial reporting, (2) examining certain firm and management attributes of a sample of firms identified as having an alleged SEC incidence of fraudulent financial reporting, and (3) providing recommendations for corporate financial reporting improvements, the authors find that the audit committees of firms that comprise their sample appear weak, rarely meet, lack a director with accounting or finance expertise, and the boards of those firms have a heavy presence of inside directors, on average.
 Xie, Davidson, and DaDalt (2003) investigate the role of corporate governance mechanisms (board of directors, audit committee, and executive committee) in restraining earnings management and find smaller levels of discretionary accruals are associated with boards and audit committees that meet regularly.
 Using a matched-pairs sample of firms with and without a non-fraud restatement of financials, Abbott, Parker, and Peters (2004) examine the association between audit committee characteristics and the likelihood of restatement and find a significant, negative relationship between the number of audit committee meetings and restatements and between restatements and audit committees with at least one director with financial expertise.
 Using a sample of firms with and without an occurrence of fraud as determined by the SEC, Farber (2005) investigates the association between the quality of a firm's corporate governance mechanisms and the integrity of its financial reporting system and finds that firms not identified by the SEC as having fraudulently manipulated their financial statements have more frequent audit committee meetings compared to similar firms with a fraud occurrence.